VaishnavThorwat/Surprise_Housing_Case_Study/README.md

 ## 1. Executive Summary

-This project aims to analyze and predict housing prices in the city of Surprise, USA, using advanced data analytics and machine learning techniques.
-Through data cleaning, exploratory analysis, feature engineering, and model building, the study identifies the most significant factors influencing house prices and delivers a predictive solution for future property valuations.
+This project identifies the primary drivers of residential property values in Surprise, USA, using advanced regression techniques.
+By analyzing 1,460 home sales and 81 features, we developed a model capable of predicting SalePrice with high accuracy.

+Key Analytical Findings:

+Predictive Power: The final model explains roughly 90% of the variance in housing prices on the training set, with Lasso regression providing the most reliable feature selection.

+Top Value Drivers: Property value is most sensitive to Overall Quality, Above Grade Living Area (GrLivArea), and Modernity (YearBuilt/YearRemodAdd).

+Market Skew: Initial analysis revealed a significant positive skew in prices (Skewness: 1.88), which was successfully corrected using a Log Transformation to normalize the target variable.

 ## 2. Project Overview